Newcastle-Crew/Inspire-Jam/README.md

 # Inspire-Jam

+World's worst hitman!
 A game created in 10 days for Inspire Jam 2022.